pedrocoutinhosilva/imola/README.md

 Bridging the gap between R/shiny and CSS layouts (grid and Flexbox)!

-If you're familiar with CSS, you might have noticed by now that layouts in shiny can be very awkward to set up.
+If you're familiar with CSS, you might have felt by now that layouts in shiny can be very awkward to set up.

-While R/shiny does give you access to bootstrap's row and column system, these do have some limitation and changing the layout usually involves having to rebuild a large portion of the UI.
-This system is also not always the most flexible, specially when trying to replicate a design or mockup not build using this column system, it can be challenging to make it without a lot of additional custom styling.
+While R/shiny does give you access to bootstrap's row and column system, these do have some limitation and changing layouts usually requires having to rebuild a large portion of the UI.
+As web development improved, this system also showed to not always be the most flexible, specially when trying to replicate a design or mockup not using this 12 column system, making it challenging to achieve without a lot of additional custom styling.

-Imola (named after the first city ever to receive a technical blueprint by Leonardo da Vinci) aims at giving you more layout creation options directly in R/shiny without the hassle of having to create custom CSS every time.
-With imola you can easily leverage CSS layouts (grid and Flexbox) directly in your UI functions, including media breakpoints to fit different screen sizes and devices.
+Imola (named after the first city ever to be given a technical blueprint by Leonardo da Vinci) aims at giving you more layout creation options directly in R/shiny, without the hassle of having to create custom CSS every time.

+With imola you can easily leverage typical CSS layouts (grid and Flexbox) directly in your UI functions, including media breakpoints to fit different screen sizes and devices.

-You can also save layouts to later usage via a templating system that allows you to define a layout, name it, and simply use it in as many elements as you need.
-For convenience imola also comes with built in templates of traditionally used web layouts, making it even easier to spice up your dashboards!
+You can also save your favorite layouts to use later via a templating system that allows you to define a layout, name it, and simply use it in as many elements as you need.
+If creating isn't your thing, imola also comes with a built in collection of templates traditionally used web layouts, making it even easier to spice up your dashboards!

 # installation
 1 - Install the package: